Things to Do and Camping at Moreton Island Close to Brisbane

 Camping

 2. Bulwer and the Comboyuro Campground are known to be very family-friendly.
-There is the Castaways Café, Resort, and Store with a good selection of groceries for a long term stay.
+The Castaways Café, Resort, and Store has a good selection of groceries for a long-term stay.
 They also offer beautiful cabins.
 It takes roughly two hours to walk from Tangalooma to Bulwer.

 4. Ben-Ewa north of The Wrecks reached by 4x4.
 It's a popular spot for families due to the sheltered bay waters.
 The campground offers shady sites and protection from stronger winds.

 5. North Point Campground can be reached by 4x4 only.
-The grassy sites, some provide shade are closely located to the surf beach.
-You can't park your vehicle next to the tent in a short distance only.
+The grassy sites, some provide shade, are closely located to the surf beach.
+You can't park your vehicle next to the tent for a short distance only.

 Queensland National Parks Campsite Booking